 Copyright law is the primary vehicle for legally protecting databases.
+Copyright gives authors certain exclusive rights over works that they create, including the exclusive right to reproduce and sell those works.
 However, not all databases are protected by copyright.

 Of course, some databases contain both protectible and unprotectible material, and are therefore both fact compilations and collective works.